-Following an extended consultation between Government and the equine industry a new industry-led Contagious Equine Metritis (CEM) control protocol came into effect on 1 February 2018 as an initial pilot scheme in England, Scotland and Wales; there will be no change in the arrangements for control of CEM in Northern Ireland (for more details please see Appendix 11).
-CEM remains notifiable throughout the UK and as such the disease will continue to be confirmed by the APHA Veterinary Exotic and Notifiable Diseases Unit (VENDU) on behalf of the Chief Veterinary Officer (CVO) in the country in GB where the disease is suspected.
+Following an extended consultation between Government and the equine industry a new industry-led Contagious Equine Metritis (CEM) control protocol came into effect on 1 February 2018 as an initial pilot scheme in England, Scotland and Wales; there was no change in the arrangements for control of CEM in Northern Ireland (for more details please see Appendix 11).
+CEM remains notifiable throughout the UK and as such the disease will continue to be confirmed by the APHA Veterinary Exotic and Notifiable Diseases Unit (VENDU) on the instructions of the Chief Veterinary Officer (CVO) in the country in GB where the disease is suspected.
+In 2021 the status of the industry-led CEM control protocol was changed from a pilot to an established protocol.

-The basis of this new 'pilot' scheme in GB is that when APHA are notified by a laboratory of a suspect T. equigenitalis isolation, APHA will inform the owner/agent of the horse of the suspicious result and ask the owner/agent whether, if CEM is confirmed and they are compliant with the Code of Practice, they wish to take part in the pilot.
+The basis of this industry-led scheme in GB is that when APHA is notified by a laboratory of a suspect T. equigenitalis isolation, APHA will inform the owner/agent of the horse of the suspicious result and ask the owner/agent whether, if CEM is confirmed and they are compliant with the Code of Practice, they wish to take part in the protocol.

-If they elect to take part in the pilot further investigation will be carried out by an approved veterinary surgeon (AVS) appointed by a specialist advisor to the equine industry.
-A list is held by BEVA.
+If they elect to take part in the protocol further investigation will be carried out by an approved veterinary surgeon (AVS) appointed by a specialist advisor to the equine industry.
+A list is held by the British Equine Veterinary Association (BEVA).
 The owner or agent has 24 hours to inform that advisor of their agreement and to provide them with the required information about the infected horse(s), the premises and the attending veterinary surgeon involved.
-The specialist advisor will appoint an appropriate AVS in agreement with the owner/keeper, who, if CEM is confirmed, will visit the positive horse and premises and will advise the advisor whether the situation is compliant with the Code of Practice or not.
-The AVS may be the attending veterinary surgeon if he/she is on the British Equine Veterinary Association (BEVA) Approved Veterinary Surgeon (AVS) list and if he/she consents to this responsibility.
+The specialist advisor will appoint an appropriate specialist in agreement with the owner/keeper, who, if CEM is confirmed, will visit the positive horse and premises and will advise the advisor whether the situation is compliant with the Code of Practice or not.
+The specialist may be the attending veterinary surgeon if he/she is on the BEVA Approved Veterinary Surgeon (AVS) list and if he/she consents to this responsibility.

-If the owner does not wish to take part in the pilot or the premises is not compliant with the Code of Practice, the advisor will advise Defra of this and APHA will take over the investigation and may make charges.
+If the owner does not wish to take part in the protocol or the premises is not compliant with the Code of Practice, the advisor will advise Defra of this and APHA will take over the investigation and may make charges.
 Defra may serve Statutory Notices on the affected premises, declaring them an infected place and impose mandatory requirements, including:

-- taking samples or obtaining information to establish the source and extent of disease; - prohibiting or controlling movement of any horse, carcase or other item; - prohibiting the breeding activities of any implicated horses; - disinfection or destruction of infected articles or materials: - cleansing and disinfection of premises and vehicles.
+- taking samples or obtaining information to establish the source and extent of disease; - prohibiting or controlling movement of any horse, carcase or other item; - prohibiting the breeding activities of any implicated horses; - disinfection or destruction of infected articles or materials; - cleansing and disinfection of premises and vehicles.